-* Please note: Due to the life cycle of this item it is harvested in late summer by our suppliers and do not arrive to to us from Holland until early to mid-October.
+* Please note: Due to the life cycle of this item, it is harvested in late Summer by our suppliers and does not arrive to to us from Holland until early to mid-October.
 Therefore, all orders containing this item will begin shipping in mid to late October, according to the hardiness zone.

 When to plant Lily bulbs?

 Plant lily bulbs in fall when the daytime temperatures have cooled to the 60’s or lower during the day.

 How to plant Lily bulbs?

 Lily bulbs have a pointed end which should be planted facing up.
 Dig 6-8” deep and plant in well-drained soil, place the bulb in the hole and fill the hole back in with soil to cover the bulb.
 If any growth sprouts are visible on the bulb at the time of planting they should be covered with soil when filling the planting hole back in.

 Oriental Lilies, Asiatic Lilies and Orienpet Lilies grow 2-4’ tall depending on variety.
 Therefore, they are best planted in the middle to back of the planting bed.
 Lilies grow best in full sun, although in warmer climates part sun is helpful.
 The soil should be well drained for best growth results.
 Lilies are hardy in zones 4-9.